French Studies Requirements

 Requirements for the Major in French Studies

-A minimum of 10 courses is required to complete the major for students starting at the 200 level.
+A minimum of 10 courses, or nine courses in French, and one elective in English, is required to complete the major for students starting at the 200 level.
 Students who begin their study of French at Colby in the required 125-126-127 sequence need to take nine additional courses, including 128 or 131.
 Students who begin in either 128 or 131 need to take nine additional courses.
-Students who enter the major from Colby in Dijon may count FR240D toward the major.
+Students who enter the major from Dijon may count FR240D toward the major, and other courses depending on the level (please communicate with the chair).
 All 200-level courses must be taken prior to senior year.

-The 10 (or nine) courses completed on campus or abroad must include
+The 10 (or nine) courses completed on campus or in a foreign country must include

 - one course focusing on early modern France, pre-1800 (such as French 232 and select 300- or 400-level courses)